ohnemax/latinamerica.bike/_posts/2017-03-16-plantmap-en.md

 featured: false

 ---
-Finally, my page made it online before we continue cycling: [my plantmap](http://www.latinamerica.bike//plantmap).
+Finally, my page made it online before we continue cycling: my ["plantmap"](http://www.latinamerica.bike//plantmap).

 The layout still wants some improvement, but as it is work in progress it hopefully gets better.

 This page represents a solution for all the plant pictures I take on the way.

 Enjoy the Souh America Flora.